Home Store Help/FAQs Contact Us Inside Flyer Magazine FlyerTalk.com Search our site:

 Favorite Thing To Do

-Drink Margaritas with chips and salsa at the Coyote Cafe in the MGM Grand (or the new Border Grill at the Mandalay Hotel), Las Vegas and then run over to see "Mystere: Cirque du Soleil" at Treasure Island (I've probably seen that show 6 times and never tire of it).
+Drink Margaritas with chips and salsa anywhere in Las Vegas (even the Border Grill in the Mandalay Hotel), and then run over to see any of the various Cirque du Soleil shows in town.
 If you've never seen a show by Cirque du Soleil, then you are really missing something...
 I've seen them in the U.S., London, Switzerland and Japan and still can't get enough.
 I have seen their new show, "Quidam," several times, and I can't get over their artistry.
-It's hard to compare the traveling shows with those performed in Las Vegas, where the theater at Treasure Island was custom built just for Cirque du Soleil.
-Nonetheless, I am a big fan of Cirque du Soleil.
-I'm not real big on their water show (O) at the Bellagio in Las Vegas, but did fly down to Orlando to see La Nouba and did like that show.
-In fact, the trampoline stunts in that show are pretty impressive.
+It's hard to compare the traveling shows with those performed in Las Vegas, where the theaters are custom built just for Cirque du Soleil.
+While a big fan, I'm not real big on their water show (O) at the Bellagio in Las Vegas.
 I can't wait for my next visit to the Air Canada offices in Montreal so I can take an extra day to visit the Cirque du Soleil facility there (a tip from one of my WebFlyer visitors)!

 Second Favorite Thing To Do

 Play pickup basketball at the YMCA when I'm not out flying around.
 While I can't shoot the three-pointers anymore (actually I never had a three-point shot), I do warn you that I'm still there for the rebound.
 Dennis Rodman doesn't have anything on me, well, maybe a tattoo or two.
-A few years ago on a visit to the US Airways frequent flyer program offices in Winston-Salem, I was treated by their marketing staff to a Hornets/Bulls hoops game.
+Best memory over the years was a visit to the US Airways frequent flyer program offices (then) in Winston-Salem.
+I was treated by their marketing staff to a Hornets/Bulls hoops game.
 The corporate seats were at the end of the visitors bench and I was this far (<----->) from Mr. Jordan and Co.
 Needless to say I was in hoops heaven.
-That's still one of my best travel memories.
+One of these days I will have to leave my shoes on the court, but I'm really not looking forward to it.

 All Dressed Up and Somewhere To Go